Managing Management - Effective JIRA08 Apr 2019

 - Manually reviewing things to keep issues in order - Good luck remembering to do this consistently and not lose your mind!

 Rich Filters let you define a base filter (e.g. project = Android) and then add a variety of Static Filters (i.e. fixed JQL), Dynamic Filters (e.g. dynamic fields like Assignee), Smart Filters (e.g. converting Last Updated to distinct values using JQL).
-Creating a dashboard based on a Rich Filter allows you to present all these filters as buttons.
+Creating a dashboard based on a Rich Filter allows you to present all these filters as buttons and dropdowns.
 My team has moved from using personal, custom dashboards to using a single Rich Filter powered dashboard.
 When we talk about anything in JIRA now, it’s all in one place and we’re all speaking the same language.

 Subscriptions to Filters leverages individual filters but don’t worry - you won’t be visting the filter much because the filter is only used to find issues and email you if any are found.
 For example, if an issue is marked as closed but doesn’t have a Fix Version, someone looking at it won’t immediately know what version of the app has the fix.
 To stay ahead of these situations, create filters for issues that aren’t compliant and then add a subscription that notifies you via email.
 You’ll get pinged closer to the time the issues fall into a bad state which makes cleaning them up much easier.

-These two tools have made our team much more JIRA-effective.
+These three tools have made our team much more JIRA-effective.
 It won’t make people fall in love with JIRA but you’d be surprised how much less people dislike something if it starts being useful and easy to use.